Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Equal probabilities conditional on cutting information

 Suppose the total number of swaps (of two particles, or of a particle jumping to an empty site) in the process $\xi$ is $M$.
 Then we always have that $M\le B_0C_0+C_0^2$.
-This bound is from the following reasoning: for the particle colored $i$, it would move from $A_0-C_0+i$ to $A_0+B_0+1$, and it can be swapped with a smaller colored particle $i-1$ times; thus it can jump to the right at most $(A_0+B_0+1) - (A_0-C_0+i) + (i-1) = B_0+C_0$ times.
+This bound is from the following reasoning: for the particle colored $i$, it moves from $A_0-C_0+i$ to $A_0+B_0+1$, and it can be swapped with a smaller colored particle (i.e., make a left jump) $i-1$ times; thus it can jump to the right at most $(A_0+B_0+1) - (A_0-C_0+i) + (i-1) = B_0+C_0$ times.